Please call to book an appointment for your annual review.

 If you're the carer of an elderly or disabled person, make sure they have had their flu vaccination and that you are also immunised.

-The flu clinics are run during October and November each year.
+The flu clinics are run during October and November each year, but we can continue to administer flu vaccinations into the new year.

 A Pneumonia vaccination is also available, however you only require this once in a lifetime unlike the flu vaccination which is given yearly.